 Felony Battery under Florida Statute 784.041(1)

-There is no injury needed to be charged with a misdemeanor battery; however, with the felony battery, there needs to be a significant injury to the victim.
+No injury is needed to be charged with a misdemeanor battery; however, with the felony battery, there needs to be a significant injury to the victim.
 If convicted of felony battery, you will face up to five years in prison followed by probation and a fine of up to $5,000.
 This charge is also assigned as a level six offense in Florida’s criminal punishment code.

 If facing these charges, you need a criminal defense attorney to plead your defense of insufficient intent, self-defense, consent, or lack of knowledge related to the victim's condition.
 In defense of felony battery, you and your attorney can argue the contact was consensual, an apparent act of self-defense was necessary or other consent examples.